Hearing Loss Present at Birth

 Congenital – meaning present at birth – hearing loss affects babies for a variety of reasons, including low birth weight, infections and pregnancy complications.
 A genetic (inherited at birth) link impacts more than half of babies born with congenital hearing loss.
 However, 90% of children with congenital hearing loss are born to parents with normal hearing.
 Studies show that one out of every 1,000 children born in the United States has moderate to profound hearing loss.

-At Penn State Children’s Hospital, we are committed to working with our patients and their families to determine the best treatment option for your child.
+At Penn State Health Children’s Hospital, we are committed to working with our patients and their families to determine the best treatment option for your child.
 Our goal is early hearing loss identification and intervention to help each child reach his or her full potential.

 Symptoms, Diagnosis and Outlook

 In the United States, more than 95% of children have their hearing screened shortly after birth.
 Almost all states have mandatory hearing screening programs for babies to ensure early identification of a potential congenital hearing issue.

 If your child fails the initial hearing screening, a repeat test will be performed.
 It is typically done during their newborn stay in the hospital or shortly after.
 Your child will be seen by one of our Penn State Health Children’s Hospital otolaryngologists if hearing loss is identified.
 We will take a careful medical history and perform a physical exam, looking for the cause of the hearing loss.
 In many cases, the source is ear infections or chronic effusion (fluid behind eardrums).
 Other children have sensorineural (nerve) hearing loss, which requires further testing.

 Your child’s specialist may order further testing (CT and MRI ) to identify the hearing loss cause and examine the ear and hearing nerve.
 Further testing may be ordered for other systems that are relevant to hearing loss; such as electrocardiogram and kidney USG.
 Testing options can include: